sthitajena/AwwCBgYPDgsNCgsABAkECQ/README.md

 1.run  ``` node beanstalk.js ```

 This will create job in beanstalk server .
 Job structure will ready state in "exchange" tube of beanstalk server.
+If we check the status of the job it will like this shown below.

 ![My image](https://cloud.githubusercontent.com/assets/21002646/17831873/1a70c178-6728-11e6-8649-e986805ded11.png)